qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 ## What a test here has to earn

-A test that passes with and without the code it is named after proves nothing, and two of the tests in this directory were exactly that until a review found them.
-So each measure FT8 added can be switched off at runtime through `PYSIDE6_OPTION_FT` (`sbkftoptions.h`), and the tests named `proof-*` run their subject in a child process with one bit cleared and require it to fail there.
-If it still passes, the test is not testing what its name says and the `proof-*` cell is what says so.
+A test that passes with and without the code it is named after proves nothing.
+Each measure can be switched off at runtime through `PYSIDE6_OPTION_FT` (`sbkftoptions.h`), and the tests named `proof-*` run their subject in a child process with one bit cleared and require it to fail there.
+If it still passes, the test is not testing what its name says, and the `proof-*` cell is what says so.

-`check_bit_coverage.py` holds that rule against the tree: every bit in `sbkftoptions.h` has a `proof-*` that clears it, or an exemption with the reason it is demonstrated elsewhere; every `proof-*` clears a bit the enum has and proves a registered test; and the entries add up to the `test_*` functions.
+`check_bit_coverage.py` holds that rule against the tree: every bit in `sbkftoptions.h` has a `proof-*` that clears it or an exemption with its reason, every `proof-*` clears a bit the enum has and proves a registered test, and the entries add up to the `test_*` functions. `check_doc_form.py` beside it holds the shape of this file and of the free-threading notes: one section per bit, a budget in text lines, and every `See` reference naming a heading that is really there.

 One test is expected to FAIL.
 It holds a finding that belongs to another work package, and the line comes out of the registry the day that package is done.
 A run that does not reach the defect reports *skipped*, not ok.

 ## The tests